Wereldreizigers.nl

 Desert Elephants Namibia

 around the country Namibia to get to know it is best to have a big one roadtrip be made, or a roadtrip which you divide into several pieces.
-This is part 4 of the roadtrip in which we will explore north-west Namibia!
+This is the next part of our roadtrip in which we will explore north-west Namibia!
 From the coastal town of Swakopmund we drive further north where Cape Cross point is located.
-From here we head back inland to Twyfelfontein with a stop in Brandberg and the famous White Lady and cross the famous Red Line to Palmwag in Damaraland.
-Later a 5th part of the roadtrip being added!
+From here we go back inland to Twyfelfontein with a stopover in Brandberg and the famous White Lady and we cross the famous red line to Palmwag in Damaraland.

 Cape cross seal reserve